belgattitude/soluble-japha/doc/install_server.md

 # Javabridge server installation

+!!! info
     A Javabridge server is required and acts as an intermediate between the JVM and PHP runtime.
 Here's the steps to customize, build and run your own instance.
+    Don't be afraid, it takes few minutes.

 ## Requirements